mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 ## Out of resource handling

-Before we look into what happens when a node runs out of a resource, we first have to cover another concept = Quality of Service classes
+Before we look into what happens when a node runs out of a resource, we first have to cover another concept: Quality of Service classes

 ### QoS Classes

-Kubernetes knows three QoS classes = "Guaranteed", "Burstable" and "BestEffort".
+Kubernetes knows three QoS classes: "Guaranteed", "Burstable" and "BestEffort".

 When a Pod starts, its QoS class is determine based on the resource requests and limits of its containers: